A Brief Timeline of Black Higher Education

 1954

-U.S. Supreme Court hands down the Brown v.
-Board of Education decision.
+U.S. Supreme Court issues Brown v.
+Board of Education.

 -